Johnstown Flood: Events of the flood

-John Parke, an engineer for the South Fork Club, briefly considered cutting through the dam's end, where the pressure would be less to create another spillway, but eventually decided against it as that would have quickly ensured the failure of the dam.
+John Parke, an engineer for the South Fork Club, briefly considered cutting through the dam's end near the abutments, where the pressure would be less, in order to create another spillway, but eventually decided against it as doing so would have quickly ensured the failure of the dam.
 Twice, under orders from Unger, Parke rode on horseback to a telegraph office in the nearby town of South Fork to send warnings to Johnstown explaining the dangerous situation unfolding at the dam.
-Unfortunately, Parke did not personally take a warning message to the telegraph tower – he sent a man instead.
-However the warnings were not passed to the authorities in Johnstown, as there had been many false alarms in the past of the dam not holding against flooding.
-Unger, Parke, and the rest of the men continued working until exhausted to save the face of the dam; they abandoned their efforts at around 1:30 p.m., fearing that their efforts were futile and the dam was at risk of imminent collapse.
+Parke did not personally take a warning message to the telegraph tower – he sent a man instead.
+The warnings ultimately were not passed to the authorities in Johnstown, however, as there had been many false alarms in the past of the dam not holding against flooding, and most people felt the danger was not serious enough to warrant urgent delivery of the messages.
+Unger, Parke, and the rest of the men continued working until exhaustion to save the face of the dam; they abandoned their efforts at around 1:30 pm, fearing that their efforts were futile and recognizing that the dam was at risk of imminent collapse.
 Unger ordered all of his men to fall back to high ground on both sides of the dam where they could do nothing but watch and wait.
-During the day in Johnstown, the situation worsened as water rose to as high as 10 ft in the streets, trapping some people in their houses.
+During the day in Johnstown, the situation worsened as water levels rose to as high as 10 ft in the streets, trapping some people in their houses.

-Between 2:50 and 2:55 p.m. the South Fork Dam breached.
-A Lidar analysis of the Conemaugh Lake basin reveals that it contained 14.55 million cubic meters (3.843 billion gallons) of water at the moment the dam collapsed.
-Modern dam-breach computer modeling reveals that it took approximately 65 minutes for most of the lake to empty after the dam began to fail.
-The first town to be hit by the flood was South Fork; the town was on high ground, and most of the people escaped by running up the nearby hills when they saw the dam spill over.
+Between 2:50 and 2:55 pm the South Fork Dam breached.
+Lidar analysis of the Lake Conemaugh basin reveals that it contained 14.55 million cubic meters (3.843 billion gallons) of water at the moment the dam collapsed.
+Witnesses reported that the lake took only 35–45 minutes to empty completely after the dam began to fail, though modern dam-breach computer modeling reveals that it likely took approximately 65 minutes for most of the lake to empty.
+The first town to be hit by the flood was South Fork, immediately downstream; the town was on high ground, and most of the people escaped by running up the nearby hills when they saw the dam spill over.
 Between twenty and thirty houses were destroyed or washed away, and four people were killed.